shony853/11ty-test/src/pages/page-1.md

 title: "Stories as Networks"
 ---

-This is the first project
+This is the first project.
+purpose. ideas. approach. preview.